truonghuu/drlnd_navigation/Report.md

 ### Implementation of Learning Algorithm

-It has been shown in `Navigation.ipynb` that using an agent which takes action randomly will not solve the problem.
+It has been shown in `Navigation.ipynb` that using an agent which takes action randomly does not solve the problem.
 A more intelligent agent is therefore needed to achieve an average score of +13 over 100 consecutive episodes.
 We employ Q-Learning that aims at finding an optimal policy, i.e., a policy that maximizes the reward for the agent through interacting with the environment and recording observations.

 The main component of Q-Learning is the Q-Function that calculates the expected reward `R` for all possible actions `A` in all possible states `S` (i.e., `Q: A x S --> R`).
 Based on Q-Function, we can then define the optimal policy `π*` as the action that maximizes the Q-function for a given state across all possible states.
 The optimal Q-function `Q*(s,a)` maximizes the total expected reward for an agent starting in state `s` and choosing action `a`, then following the optimal policy for each subsequent state.